fedspendingtransparency/data-act-broker-backend/doc/INSTALL.md

 }
 ```

-In addition to the permission JSON, create a Trust Relationship for the IAM role, allowing the EC2 instance to assume the S3 uploading role during token creation.
+In addition to the permission JSON, create a Trust Relationship for the IAM role, allowing the broker to assume the S3 uploading role during token creation.

-The EC2 instance running the broker should also be granted read/write permissions to DynamoDB.
+If not using a local Dynamo, the broker should also be granted read/write permissions to DynamoDB.
 The following JSON can be added to the role to grant this access:

 ```json
 {